junxit/us-congress-bills-110/metadata.md

 - 2008-06-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 409).
 - 2008-06-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 409).
 - 2008-06-12 — The title of the measure was amended.
 Agreed to without objection.
+- 2008-06-16 — Received in the Senate, read twice.
+- 2008-07-16 — Cleared for White House.
+- 2008-07-16 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6857-6858)
+- 2008-07-16 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6857-6858)
+- 2008-07-17 — Message on Senate action sent to the House.